Last updated on 04 June 2021 by Reza

 According to PeerBerry, the partners apply "sufficiently strict lending conditions."
 For example, only the lowest-risk loans are to be offered to keep the proportion of overdue loans on PeerBerry small.

-Example of obtaining a loan by a loan originator
+Example: Obtaining a loan by a loan originator

 To get an idea of how loan originators advertise loans, you can take a look at their individual websites (in local language).
 This is an example of the loan originator Smart Pozyczka, which is part of the Aventus Group and provides loans in Poland.